-Network security is the practice of protecting your network and its integrity.
-Utilising both hardware and software solutions in order to manage access to the network, your business’s network security should identify threats and prevent them from accessing the system.
-As a result, network security doesn’t focus on managing specific devices, but rather how those devices communicate and interact with each other.
+Network security is the practice of protecting your network and its integrity from potential threats.
+Utilising both hardware and software solutions to manage access to the network, your business’s network security should identify threats and prevent them from accessing the system.
+As a result, network security doesn’t focus on managing specific devices, but rather on how those devices communicate and interact with each other.

 No matter how small your business is, it’s important to identify/implement the following in your small-to-medium business’s network security so that measures can be properly implemented:

-Based on the type, size, and intricities of your business, the particulars of your network security goals will differ to other small-to-medium businesses, even within the same industry.
+Based on the type, size, and intricacies of your business, the particulars of your network security goals will differ from other small-to-medium businesses, even within the same industry.
 Make it an aim to define and list your network security goals, with attention being paid to what areas need to be better secured, and with considerations being made to any past breaches.
-For example, a company who had their network breached may want to increase employee’s password security, set up mobile device managment so that compromied devices can’t join the network, and seperate the main and guest network servers.
+For example, a company that had their network breached may want to increase employee password security, set up mobile device management so that compromised devices can’t join the network, and separate the main and guest network servers.

 You should now have the knowledge and frameworks in place to begin creating a network security policy for your business.
 This needs to outline rules for computer network access, determine how rules and regulations are enforced, and lay out the ins and outs of the basic company security procedures and network security environment.

-If you feel a bit overwhelmed with completing these processes, let Standfield IT do the heavy lifting for you, so you don’t need to life a finger when it comes to network security!
+If you feel a bit overwhelmed with completing these processes, let Stanfield IT do the heavy lifting for you, so you don’t need to life a finger when it comes to network security!

 Why Is Network Security Important?

 Without effective network security, you essentially have your data there for the taking.
-Cyber crime is on the rise, and methods of infiltration are getting smarter and sneakier.
+Cyber crime is on the rise, and cyber threats are getting smarter and sneakier.
 Even with the most basic network security, you can effectively deter a huge host of malware, viruses, and hacking attempts.
 Overall, network security is critical to preventing data breaches, which can take a huge toll on your business’s credibility and finances.